JotaDeRodriguez/Bonsai_mcp/README.md

 # Bonsai-mcp - Model Context Protocol Integration for IFC through IfcOpenShell and Blender

-Bonsai-mcp is a fork of [BlenderMCP](https://github.com/ahujasid/blender-mcp) that extends the original functionality with dedicated support for IFC (Industry Foundation Classes) models through Bonsai (previously called BlenderBIM).
+Bonsai-mcp is a fork of [BlenderMCP](https://github.com/ahujasid/blender-mcp) that extends the original functionality with dedicated support for IFC (Industry Foundation Classes) models through Bonsai.
 This integration is a platform to let LLMs read and modify IFC files.

 ## Features